researcherzxd/ICSE2023DATA/README.md

 S3: single_direction,
 S4: t_junction,

-## Part B. A introduction to the files.
+## Part B. An introduction to the files.

 ### 1. Specification
     * law_specification.txt: the formal specification of the 13 testable articles in Chinese traffic laws.